Aphasia Treatment Study: Participants with Aphasia Invited

 What is tVNS?

-VNS has been FDA approved treat other neurological conditions including epilepsy and major depression.
-More recently there have been trials with people recovering from stroke. and it has also been shown to help with language learning in people who do not have aphasia.
+VNS has been FDA-approved to treat other neurological conditions including epilepsy and major depression.
+More recently there have been trials with people recovering from a stroke. and it has also been shown to help with language learning in people who do not have aphasia.
 We want to know if this simple treatment could help improve outcomes for people with aphasia.